Tuesday, July 2, 2024

 I've waited for each year's question to be announced for about a decade.
 Sometimes the question didn't speak to me, sometimes the question was too broad.
 Sometimes I missed the deadline because life happens.
 I entered in 2018 when the question was "Which is More Influential in a Person's Life: Success or Failure?
 I argued for success.
 I received an Honorable Mention.
 I was honored.

-I admit that this year's question on free speech took me aback.
-I was surprised (but not shocked) that we are debating whether free speech is worth it, in America, the land of free speech.
+I admit that this year's question took me aback.
+I was surprised (but not shocked) that we're debating whether free speech is worth it, in America, the land of free speech.
 I would, of course, argue that yes, freedom of speech is worth the cost.

 So I wrote my essay, which, except for my husband's eulogy, was the hardest thing I've ever written.
 My "in-house editor," my husband, had died.
 Everything I've ever written for publication has passed under his eyes before being sent for submission.
 It was like writing while being beaten with a grief stick, especially because the contest rules require the essay to have a personal connection to the subject matter, and my personal connection involved the death of one of my dearest friends.

-Submissions came from all over the world.
-The submissions breakdown was 25 percent from ouside the U.S., 25 percent from Minnesota, and 50 percent from around the U.S. The blind judging process produced three finalists from Minnesota and one from New Mexico.
+Submissions came from all over the world: 25 percent from international writers, 25 percent from Minnesota, and 50 percent from around the U.S. The blind judging process produced three finalists from Minnesota and one from New Mexico.
 Random and unusual, I'm told.

-Being chosen as a finalist came with a flurry of activity.
-There were six weeks of media interviews.
-Headshots and bios were submitted.
+Being chosen as a finalist came with a flurry of activity: six weeks of media interviews, headshots and bios.
 During our weekend in New York Mills, we were welcomed and celebrated at all of the events planned by the smart, interesting people of this small town devoted to art and the dying practice of civil debate.

 I was disappointed that I didn't bring home the gold medal, but I was proud to have been chosen to debate.
 I did my best despite huge mental and physical obstacles:

 • I slipped (dislocated) two ribs an hour before taking the stage due to the rigors of a solo road trip with a rare genetic condition that makes my bones loose.
-When it happened, I realized I couldn't take a deep breath without visibly and audibly shuddering.
-I couldn't project my voice and thought, "I'm going to have to eat that microphone so peopele can hear me."
+I realized I couldn't take a deep breath without visibly and audibly shuddering.
+I couldn't project my voice and thought, "I'm going to have to eat that microphone so people can hear me."
 Someone asked, "You went through with the debate with dislocated ribs?"
 Of course I did.

 • Feeling like one of very few conservatives in town while knowing I was the only conservative in the debate.

 I'm not proud of much these days, but I'm proud of myself for this.
 In my third year of widowhood, I've been challenging myself to do hard things.
 Alone.
-I got to debate one of the most consequential questions of our time because I wrote this essay despite gales of wind blowing in my face, not at my back, during every step.
+I got to debate one of the most consequential questions of our time because I wrote this essay and went through with the debate despite gales of wind blowing in my face during every step.
 And I did it anyway.
-I did what I think we should all do right now: I excercised my right to free speech because I possess it.
+I did what I think we should all do: I excercised my right to free speech because I possess it.

 For now.